-The Galilee half marathon is known for its beautiful landscape, looking forward!
+The Galilee half marathon is known for its beautiful landscape, I'm looking forward to it!

+Chapter 28

+My first Half-Marathon

-Chapter 28, My first half-marathon.November 1st 2019.
+November 1st 2019.

-On the morning of the race day I waked up before 3am and before the two alarm clocks I set-up to 3:15.
+On the morning of the day of the race day I awake before 3 AM and before the two alarm clocks that I have set for 3:15 AM.

-I had to drive 40 minutes and the roads were scheduled to close at 6am.
+I have a 40 minute drive ahead of me and the roads are scheduled to close at 6 AM.

-For this event I was training and preparing for 6 months and I didn’t want to take any risks, so the plan was to leave at 4:30.
+I have been preparing and training for this event for 6 months and I don’t want to take any risks, so the plan is to leave at 4:30.

-I took a shower, had my morning tea and at 4:00 was ready to go.
+I take a shower, have my morning tea and by 4 AM I am ready to leave.

-I remembered the cold of the early morning, actually night hours, so I took a cheap coat for the time until the race begins and maybe even for the first kilometer.
-Then dropping it on the side of the road.
+I remember the cold early morning air, actually still night air, so I take an inexpensive light coat to wear during the time before the race begins and maybe even for the first kilometer, which I will then toss to the side of the road.

-At 5 I was in Achziv, and wasn’t the first…
+By 5 AM I am at Achziv National Park, north of Haifa, where the event is to take place and I'm not the first…

-I did a lot of stretching and warming-up, ate a date, and shortly before the race also a gel.
+I do a lot of stretching and warming-up, eat a date, and shortly before the race also take an energy gel.

-At 6:30 it was still quite cold, but I decided not to use the coat.
+At 6:30 it is still quite cold, but I decide not to use the coat.

-The beginning of the race was very good.
-I finished the first three kilometers in less the 18 minutes, pace 5:58/km and was in the middle of the 230 runners.
+The beginning of the race goes well.
+I finish the first three kilometers in less than 18 minutes, at a pace of 5:58/km and finish in the middle of the group of 230 runners.